Joekd1/nand2tetris-part1/02/README.md

 verdict: I think this is optimized enought for educational purposes.
 There might be a way to stop propagating the carry when the first 0 is encountered, since in addition a bit only flips when all other previous bits are 1.
 Howver, this might be a bit too complex to implement for now.
 I'll look into it later.

+### ALU:

+This chip is designed to compute a set of arithmetic operations.
+It takes a two 16-bit integers and depending on the value of six 1-bit control bits, performs a given operation.
+The general specification of the chip is already provided.

+First try: I compute each operation using the specific gate and use Mux16 to select whether it is performed or not.
+Each output is then fed as the input of the next operation.

+Gotchas: In order to output zr I needed to use *Or8way* gat.
+This requires splitting the output of the 16-bit into twp 8-bit parts.
+It's impossible to index or subscript internal pins in HDL.
+I used a work around that uses two Mux16 but output the lower and upper bits seperately.
+I have a "smell" that this is not the most optimal approach.
+There are perhaps way more Mux16 gates than required.
+Will investiaget this and see.